joonho3020/joonho3020.github.io/content/articles/ai-chips-for-rtlsim.md

 - The card is highly accessible.
 Anyone can purchase it for $1000
 - Most of the chip area is wasted as the baby RISC-V cores take only 2% of the overall chip area[^3].
 Not sure how to use the coprocessor efficiently

-Overall, this seems like the most reasonable architecture out of every ML accelerator chips.
+Overall, out of all the ML accelerator chips, this seems like the most reasonable architecture.
 Especially because these are simple RISC-V cores, we get the software toolchain for free.
 This is easy to overlook, but actually very powerful.

 #### PEZY-SC